ernesto27/system-design/videostream/tutorial/tutorial.md

 COPY --from=build /lambda/main ./main
 ENTRYPOINT [ "./main" ]
 ```
-We use a multi-stage approach,  first we define a build stage using a golang:1.22 image copy the required files, go.mod, go.sum, main.go and build the binary of our lambda function,  next we use the a AWS official lambda image, this is required in order to work in the context of a lambda function,  copy the binary from the build stage en set the entrypoint command.
+We use a multi-stage approach,  first we define a build stage using a golang:1.22 image,  copy the required files for the service go.mod, go.sum, main.go and build the binary of our lambda function,  in the release stage we use an AWS official lambda image, this is required to work in the context of a lambda function service, copy the binary from the build stage en set the entrypoint command executing the binary.

-Build image
+Build container image

 ```bash
 docker build -t lambda-tutorial .